intruxxer/Jumbotron-Slider/README.md

-Jquery-Div-Slider
+Jumbotron Slider
 =================

-I needed a way to have the user acomplish things on a div and as soon as they were done, the div would slide off and a new one would appear. and thus the Div Slider was born.
+I needed a way to have the user acomplish things on a div and as soon as they were done, the div would slide off and a new one would appear. and thus the Jumbotron Slider was born.

 ##How to Use